AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-23-development-and-control-of-atomic-energy/frontmatter.md

 2214.
 NRC user fees and annual charges.

+2215.
+Nuclear Regulatory Commission user fees and annual charges for fiscal year 2021 and each fiscal year thereafter.

 #### SUBCHAPTER XIV—COMPENSATION FOR PRIVATE PROPERTY ACQUIRED ####

 2221.
 Just compensation for requisitioned property.